faadias/ezdb/README.md

 ## Updating you database structure

-Now suppose we need to change our database's structure like: create new tables/drop old ones, add new indexes/remove old ones etc. To do this, we just have to increase the version number when opening it and write down the differences:
+Now suppose we need to change our database's structure like: create new tables/drop old ones, add new indexes/remove old ones etc. To do this, we just have to increase the version number when opening the database and write down the differences:

 	var database = null;
 	ezdb.open({